Italian Fellowships

 Arts

 All candidates must be nominated; unsolicited applications will NOT be accepted.
-All candidates will receive the guidelines on how to upload their material by December 18, 2023.
-The hard deadline to submit material via an online system is February 12, 2024.
+All candidates will receive the guidelines on how to upload their material by December 2024.
+The hard deadline to submit material via an online system will be in February 2025.